What trends offer opportunities or pose threats in the European cocoa market?

 - Rising cocoa prices affect chocolate companies and consumers

-Table 1: Relevant cocoa products that must meet EU Deforestation Free Regulation (EUDR)
+Table 1: Relevant cocoa products that must meet the EU Deforestation Free Regulation (EUDR)

 HS Code | Product Description |